Fischer-L/Puzzles/Valid_Sudoku/README.md

-Determine if a Sudoku is valid, according to: Sudoku Puzzles - The Rules [1].
+Determine if a Sudoku is valid, according to: Sudoku Puzzles - The Rules: http://sudoku.com.au/TheRules.aspx

 The Sudoku board could be partially filled, where empty cells are filled with the character '.'.